joe7575/vm16/readme.md

 Documentation: [GitHub](https://github.com/joe7575/vm16/wiki)

-This mod is not very useful on its own, but it can be used as learning system for VM16 assembler.

-The real purpose for VM16 is to provide a VM with programming environment to be easily integrated into other mods.
+This mod is not very useful on its own.
+The real purpose for VM16 is to provide a programming environment to be easily integrated into other mods.

-This mod has several parts:
+This mod consists of several parts:

 - C files to be compiled and installed as LuaRocks package (the core VM)
 - Lua files as API to the VM (low level interface)
-- Programmer and server blocks as develoment environment to be used to be used by other Minetest mods (high level interface)
+- Programmer and server blocks as development environment to be used to be used by other Minetest mods (high level interface)
 - Some demo blocks showing the usage of programmer and server.
 These blocks have to be enabled via `vm16_testblocks_enabled` (see `settingtypes.txt`)

 ## Installation